Soleez/eventshuffle/README.md

 # What is this?

+This is Eventshuffle-backend.
+It can be used for organizing meetings between multiple participants.
+It saves new events and lets participants vote suitable dates for them.

 # How to run this?

 With docker-compose go to root of the project and give command.